-- To provide a clear, fair and consistent approach to behaviour based on nurturing principles and restorative practices. - To foster, nurture and value strong and healthy relationships in recognition of the importance of this as a lifelong skill. - To provide a safe, respectful, equitable and happy school ethos where learning opportunities are maximised. - To give staff the tools to enable them to support and equip children with strategies to manage their behaviour and build positive relationships with others. - To create a culture of exceptionally good behaviour: for learning, for community, for life - To ensure that all learners are treated fairly, shown respect and to promote good relationships. - To help learners take control over their behaviour and be responsible for the consequences of it. - To ensure that excellent behaviour is a minimum expectation for all
+- To provide a clear, fair and consistent approach to behaviour based on nurturing principles and restorative practices. - To foster, nurture and value strong and healthy relationships in recognition of the importance of this as a lifelong skill. - To provide a safe, respectful, equitable and happy school ethos where learning opportunities are maximised. - To give staff the tools to enable them to support and equip children with strategies to manage their behaviour and build positive relationships with others. - To create a culture of exceptionally good behaviour: for learning, for community, for life - To ensure that all learners are treated fairly, shown respect and to promote good relationships. - To help learners take control over their behaviour and be responsible for the consequences of it. - To provide learners with time and support to reflect and repair - To ensure that excellent behaviour is a minimum expectation for all - To teach and encourage the school community to champion our six school values: Positivity, Inclusivity, Kindness, Integrity, Resilience and Aspiration.